Updated February 2024

 Pilgrims looking to fulfil this religious calling must first obtain an Umrah permit as one of the prerequisites for entering the Kingdom of Saudi Arabia.
-Here’s all you need to know about the Umrah permit: the latest news, rules, requirements, issuance, and more.
+Here’s the guide for Umrah permit by Wego: the latest news, rules, requirements, issuance, and more.

 Table of Contents

 Umrah permit 2024 news

 Saudi Arabia previously introduced electronic permits for Umrah during Ramadan in 2023, facilitating streamlined services.
 Using the Nusuk portal, applicants could secure permits and arrange travel.
 Religious tourists could arrive and depart from any international airport in the kingdom.
 The final day for 2023 Umrah permits was on the 15th of Dhul Qadah (June 4), ensuring preparations for the upcoming Hajj pilgrims.
 Notably, Umrah visas didn’t authorize Hajj participation, and pilgrims had to depart by the 20th of Dhul Qadah (June 18).

 As of 2024, no new information is available regarding Umrah permits for the year.
 The Saudi Ministry of Hajj and Umrah is awaiting further updates or announcements.